kryptokrona/kryptokrona-docs/docs/developer/Subwallets.md

 ## Why would I want to use subwallets?

-The first reason is simple: It allows each of your users to have their own unique address, without having up to fire up a wallet-api or turtle-service instance for each.
+The first reason is simple: It allows each of your users to have their own unique address, without having to fire up a wallet-api or turtle-service instance for each.

 The second reason is performance.
 Syncing 1000 subwallets is nearly as fast as syncing 1 wallet, and far, far faster than syncing 1000 unrelated wallets.